Clickable arrow icon In this article

 Net Profit Margin

 The net profit margin measures the company’s overall profitability from its sales after deducting all direct and indirect expenses.
-Also, it is the percentage of revenue that remains after deducting all expenses, interest and taxes.
-A higher net profit indicates that the company is operating well while managing its costs and pricing of goods and services.
-However, one drawback of using this ratio is that it includes one time expenses and gains, making it challenging to compare performance with its competitors.
+Earnings per share (EPS) is another crucial metric for investors to assess a company’s profitability and stock valuation.
+Also, the percentage of revenue remains after deducting all expenses, interest, and taxes.
+A higher net profit shows that the company operates well while managing costs and pricing goods and services.
+However, one drawback of using this ratio is that it includes one-time expenses and gains, making it challenging to compare performance with that of its competitors.

 Formula